 In 2011 we moved from Arizona to North Mississippi and brought all our camping gear with us, thinking that we would continue our tent-camping adventures.
-But the heat, high humidity, mosquitoes, and just the fact that we were getting older turned out to be such a deterrent that we have not been camping once since we left Arizona.
+But the heat, high humidity, mosquitoes, and just the fact that we were getting older turned out to be such a deterrent that we never did go tent-camping again.
 We missed it so much, but just not enough to drag all the gear out and set up camp somewhere.

-Fast forward to 2017–Andy is retired and splits his time between taking care of household chores and making silver jewelry which he sells at local festivals and art shows.
-I have a full-time job that requires me to do a lot of overnight travel about six months out of the year while working from home the other six months.
-It’s a comfortable life, but we’re getting to the age now where it’s time to seriously consider how we want to spend our sunset years.
-Since there’s a nine-year age gap between us, I don’t want to wait until I reach that arbitrary age that the Social Security Administration defines as “retirement age”.
-We both want to have enough time to follow our retirement dreams while we’re both young enough and healthy enough to enjoy our travels fully.
+Fast forward to 2017–Andy was retired and splitting his time between taking care of household chores and making silver jewelry which he sold at local festivals and art shows.
+I had a full-time job that required me to do a lot of overnight travel about six months out of the year while working from home the other six months.
+It was a comfortable life, but we had gotten to the age where it was time to seriously consider how we wanted to spend our sunset years.
+Since there’s a nine-year age gap between us, I didn’t want to wait until I reached that arbitrary age that the Social Security Administration defines as “retirement age”.
+We both wanted to have enough time to follow our retirement dreams while we’re both young enough and healthy enough to enjoy our travels fully.

 We talked it out and decided it was time to start the process of downsizing our life to be RV-sized.
-We set a specific date in the future as our “go-full-time” date, by which we plan to have our RV home selected and purchased, and our sticks-and-bricks home emptied and sold.
+We set a goal of October 17, 2018 (my 60th birthday) as our “go-full-time” date, by which time we planned to have our RV home selected and purchased, and our sticks-and-bricks home emptied and sold.
 We then met with a financial adviser to review our plan, and were given the green light to proceed.